-B. MSW Traditional Program with reduced credit hour requirements
+A. MSW Traditional Program with reduced credit hour requirements

-Students who are deemed eligible to waive one to four of the selected Foundation Year courses through either a) waiver by exemption or b) waiver by examination will enroll in the MSW Traditional Program with reduced credit hour requirements.
+Students who are deemed eligible to waive one to four of the selected Foundation Year courses through waiver by examination will enroll in the MSW Traditional Program with reduced credit hour requirements.
 The MSW Traditional Program with reduced credit hour requirements begins in the fall semester and is designed for full-time students to complete in 24 months.
 Students who are interested in being considered for course waivers for the MSW Traditional Program with reduced credit hour requirements must meet the following deadlines:

-Program Track Program Applicatio n Deadline Selected Foundation Year Courses Eligible for Potential Waiver Notice of Intent to Test Out Deadline Examination Period/ Deadline Traditional (Fall Start Date) July 15th SWK 5000 Human Behavior and the Social Environment I SWK 5150 Human Behavior and the SWK 5200 Social Work in a Diverse Community July 30th Aug 1st- Aug 15th
+Program Track Program Application Deadline Selected Foundation Year Courses Eligible for Potential Waiver Notice of Intent to Test Out Deadline Examination Period/ Deadline Traditional (Fall Start Date) July 15th SWK 5090 Human Behavior and the Social Environment SWK 5200 Social Work in a Diverse Community SWK 5070 Social Policy and Services I July 30th Aug 1st- Aug 15th SWK 5100 Research Methods in Social Work September 1st September 15th-October 1st